xmos/lib_board_support/doc/rst/xk_audio_216_mc_ab/hw_216_mc.rst

 For full details regarding the hardware please refer to `xCORE-200 Multichannel Audio Platform Hardware Manual <https://www.xmos.com/support/boards?product=18334&component=18687>`_.

-The reference board has an associated firmware application that uses the USB Audio 2.0 software reference platform.
-Details of this application can be found in section :ref:`usb_audio_sec_216_audio_sw`.

 Analogue Input & Output
 +++++++++++++++++++++++